KaterinaLupacheva/ramonak.io/content/posts/2020-03-14--Vaadin-upload-to-AWS.md

 Download, unzip the folder and open it in your favorite IDE.

-It's a basic Vaadin project, but it's fully working app (and it's [PWA](/posts/what-is-progressive-web-app) by default).
+It's a basic Vaadin project, but it's a fully working app (and it's [PWA](/posts/what-is-progressive-web-app) by default).

 Delete all demo stuff: GreetService.java and all inside the MainViev.class constructor.